Jean-Michel Folon

 Jean-Michel Folon (1 March 1934 – 20 October 2005) was a Belgian artist, illustrator, painter, and sculptor.

 Early life

-Folon was born on 1 March 1934 in Uccle, Brussels, Belgium in 1934.
+Folon was born on 1 March 1934 in Uccle, Brussels, in 1934.
 He studied architecture at the Institut Saint-Luc.

 Career

 The first exhibition of his watercolors was in New York in 1969 in the Lefebre Gallery.
 One year later he exhibited in Tokyo and in the Il Milione gallery in Milan.
 He also participated in the XXVth Venice Biennale.
 In 1973 he joined the selection of Belgian artists in the XXVth São Paulo Biennale, where he was granted the Grand Prize in Painting.
 Over the years his work concentrated on different techniques, including watercolor, etching, silkscreen, illustrations, mosaics, and stained glass, which showed the diversity of his art.
 His work Ein Baum stirbt - Un albero muore, 1974, is by Museo Cantonale d’Arte of Lugano.
 He also designed numerous posters, often for humanitarian causes.
 Around 1988 he created his first sculptures made out of wood.
 He then moved on to creating sculptures in clay, plaster, bronze and marble, while continuing to paint.

 Several museums dedicated exhibitions to him, among them the Musée des Arts Décoratifs in Paris in 1971, the Museum Boijmans Van Beuningen in Rotterdam in 1976, the Institute of Contemporary Arts in London in 1977, the Musée Picasso in Antibes in 1984, the Museo Correr in Venice in 1986, the Museo de Bellas Artes in Buenos Aires in 1987, the Metropolitan Museum of Art in New York in 1990, La Pedrera in Barcelona in 1993, the Bunkamura in Tokyo in 1995, the Olympic Museum in Lausanne in 1996 and the Museo Morandi in Bologna in 1996–97.
 In 1999 an exhibition of large sculptures was presented in the Galerie Guy Pieters, in Saint-Paul de Vence.
 In 2000 he opened the Fondation Folon, which presents the essentials of his work in the region he grew up in.
 In 2001 the city of Lisbon held a large retrospective of his sculptures in the Castelo de São Jorge, which dominates the city.
 In 2003 he created the designs for Puccini's La Bohème for the Puccini Festival in Italy.
 The president of the French Republic, Jacques Chirac, awarded him the Legion of Honour in the Palais d'Elysée.
 In 2004 he became a UNICEF ambassador.
 In 2005 the city of Florence held a grand retrospective of his work at the Palazzo Vecchio and the Forte di Belvedere.